jonas7654/Econometrics/README.md

 ---
 ### Software
-To apply the models discussed in your Econometrics course we usually use Statistical Software.
-I will list a variety of Software and additional Packages.
+To apply the models discussed in your Econometrics course we usually use Software.
+I will list some of the common used Software in Economics.

 ***Open Source Software***
  - [R](https://www.r-project.org/) is a free software environment for statistical computing and graphics